anyone2/IndigoPlugin-Voice-Monkey/README.md

 # IndigoPlugin-Voice-Monkey

 This plugin is for the [Indigo Domotics](http://www.indigodomo.com/) home automation platform and allows you to control your Alexa devices from within Indigo.
-It works with the Voice Monkey Amazon Alexa skill which has the ability to perform text-to-speech, play preset sounds, and execute Alexa routines on an Alexa Smart device such as an Echo or Echo Dot.
+It works with the [Voice Monkey - Smart Home + Routine Triggers + TTS Alexa Skill](https://www.amazon.com/TopVoiceApps-com-Voice-Monkey/dp/B08C6Z4C3R) which has the ability to perform text-to-speech, play preset sounds, and execute Alexa routines on an Alexa Smart device such as an Echo or Echo Dot.

 ## Supported Features: